usman-s-mahmood/hire-stream-dotnet/README.md

 ## Technical Details

-#### Frontend

-the frontend of this project is designed in bootstrap
+the frontend of this project is designed in bootstrap 5

+backend is Developed in ASP.NET Core MVC with Dotnet Version 8

+for testing purposes .sqlite3 database is used

+Core Packages being used in this project

+BCrypt for password hashing

+DataProtectionAPI for secure Token Generation